-The Return to the Public Pastoral Life of the Church – May 2021
+The Return to the Public Pastoral Life of the Church – Summer 2021

 Thank God, and thanks to the efforts of so many people, we will be able to welcome parishioners back to the public celebration of Mass and the Sacraments on May 10th.
 Recent months have been very challenging for us all.
 As we prepare to gather again for the Eucharist and for the Sacraments and to resume the pastoral life of the Church, our two-fold objective is:

 - to provide the opportunity for people to be strengthened, renewed and inspired by the mystery of God’s love for us